I’m a Music Educator, Husband, and Father.

 As a music educator I have been shaped by the Dalcroze philosophy and Kodaly approach, though I am open to others such as the Orff method.
 I incorporate aspects of all three into my planning.
 I believe a musician is first of all developed in the heart and mind of a person, not merely through operation of an instrument – as important and technically challenging this may be.

 My passion for learning means I cannot limit myself to music.
 I delight in enabling others to learn, no matter the subject area.
 I relish making connections between divergent and diverse threads of thought.
 Professionally, I have been involved in middle school humanities, math, and science, as well as community service projects and weekend dormitory activities.
 However, my main teaching focus is music and I have spent over 8 years teaching music at all levels of schooling.

 Justin obtained a Bachelor of Music degree with a minor in piano pedagogy at the University of Southern Queensland.
 His teacher there was Wendy Lorenz.
 Whilst there Justin also played trombone in the USQ Big Band and Toowoomba Concert Orchestra.
 He completed Grade 8 AMEB Piano with Honours, and holds a Diploma in Trombone performance from the ABRSM (DipABRSM).
 More recently Justin has played with the Brisbane Philharmonic Orchestra and toured with The Australian Voices.

 Justin’s first professional experience saw him teach classroom and instrumental music for four years at a British International school in India.
 Returning to Australia in August 2010, he worked at various private schools in the Brisbane region.
-Since August 2016, he has been working in South Korea.
+Since August 2016, he has been working in internationally in north east Asia.